ToNyOyO/veeva-approved-email-package-manager/README.md

 # Veeva Approved Email - Package manager

+## Quick start...

+- Copy these files into a new project folder
+- Run npm install
+- Run gulp setup
+- Then start creating your fragments:
+ - Run gulp fragment --new "Fragment Name" for each fragment

 ## File structure

 You'll need to make the following folder structure which can be done by running `$ gulp setup`: